 And the sizes we use on AWS are

-Note that these master node sizes are currently only set at cluster startup time, and are not adjusted if you later scale your cluster up or down (e.g. manually removing or adding nodes, or using a cluster autoscaler).
+On AWS, master node sizes are currently set at cluster startup time and do not change, even if you later scale your cluster up or down by manually removing or adding nodes or using a cluster autoscaler.

 To prevent memory leaks or other resource issues in cluster addons from consuming all the resources available on a node, Kubernetes sets resource limits on addon containers to limit the CPU and Memory resources they can consume (See PR #10653 and #10778).